Moving Words with Sonny Nwachukwu & Ffion Campbell-Davies

 Based around the choreopoem, Saturn Returns, this workshop will explore the connection between movement and words, unlocking the relationship between body and voice.
 The workshop will help you develop your practical skills in devising and creating with words and the body.
 You will be invited to learn about flow writing exercises, vocal explorations, guided meditation and to explore through improvisation tasks.
 Blending poetry with movement, you will have the opportunity to create mini solos as well as discover the process of working with others.

-You will be asked open questions around, What is community? and how do we understand it, sustain it and nourish ourselves through nourishing each other.
-The workshop may explore themes about racism, discrimination, disability, gender and mental health.
+We will ask open questions around, what is community and how do we understand it, sustain it and nourish ourselves through nourishing each other?
+We may also talk about experiences of racism, discrimination, mental health, poetry.
+The workshop may explore themes around discussions about racism, discrimination, disability, gender and mental health.
 Through an inclusive and supportive environment the workshop may also examine the Black body experience/white spaces/otherness as well as decolonisation/generational trauma vs societal violence.
 Working inclusively throughout, this workshop is facilitated with care and attention to the people taking part.

 About the facilitators